ernest-bruce/human-internet/free_humanity/free_humanity.md

 &nbsp;

-Facebook is the premier social·network company, a position it has earned through innovation, imitation, acquisitions, and hard work
+Facebook is the premier social·network company, a position it has earned through innovation, imitation, acquisition, and hard work
 · but as it has gained power and influence, Facebook has behaved badly
 · it has shared personal·information with entities the owners of that information did not know and about whom they were not informed in any practical way
 · by having billions of people in its network and providing highly·specific ways to target them with ads, Facebook makes large amounts of money
 · unfortunately, the company does not share that success with the users whose data it uses to generate revenue
 · instead, it invests in new ways to lure people into providing it with more of their personal·information
 · Facebook itself and its shareholders are the sole beneficiaries of the efficiencies and profits its products provide to its main customers, the ad companies
-· the company does not help improve the lives of its data·cows
+· the company does not help improve the lives of its *data·cows*

 Amazon is another example of wanton market and industry dominance
 · through aggressive pricing, and questionable business tactics (such as delisting a book publisher’s books from its online store during contract negotiations), Amazon has grown to dominate the online·retail business (among other industries)
 · Amazon uses its position of dominance to act arrogantly and irresponsibly with personal·information, not to mention the bullying of “business partners”
 · even though it has under its control the computing resources that power industries, armies, and countries, it does not use the appropriate resources to avoid leaking personal·information as a result of preventable errors, or to protect people’s private voice recordings with sound engineering practices

-in eir well-researched [paper][Amazons_Antitrust_Paradox], **Lina M. Khan** states that:
+in eir well-researched [paper][Amazons_Antitrust_Paradox], **Lina M. Khan** states:
 > there are two approaches for addressing the power of dominant platforms:
 > (1) **limiting their dominance** through restoring traditional antitrust and competition policy principles and
 > (2) **regulating their dominance** by applying common carrier obligations and duties

 there is a third approach: a public, federated environment that nurtures platforms whose principal purpose is to help human beings to connect, relate, communicate, share, learn, transact, and live humanely, respectfully, and honorably
-· this would be a great check on and an alternative to Facebook, Amazon, and similar companies who use their size, dominance, and control over personal·information to inflict harm to individuals and society to enrich themselves
+· this would be a great check on and an alternative to Facebook, Amazon, and similar companies who use their size, dominance, and control over personal·information to inflict harm to individuals and society, to enrich themselves
 &nbsp;

 profit-seeking entities usually pursue only projects and initiatives with the most growth or profit potential